 The City of Seattle maintains this list of links to resources that may be helpful to immigrants and refugees living in Seattle/King County.
 The list includes housing finance assistance, housing repair assistance, and utility bill financial assistance.
 While the listing may not be comprehensive, it is updated regularly.

-Office of Refugee and Immigrant Assistance (ORIA) is located within the State of Washington, Department of Social and Health Services (DSHS), Economic Services Administration (ESA), Community Services Division (CSD).
+The Office of Refugee and Immigrant Assistance (ORIA) is located within the State of Washington, Department of Social and Health Services (DSHS), Economic Services Administration (ESA), Community Services Division (CSD).
 Our goal is for refugee and immigrant families and individuals to succeed and thrive in Washington State.